AnonymousAuthors21/NeurIPS2021-Rebuttal/README.md

 Purely anonymous.

 All error bars are obtained from 20 independent seed runs.
+All error bars in all figures in the manuscript have been updated with 20 independent seed runs.

 ## NEW Figure regarding Extended WM Baseline Performance